-Georgia Gwinnett College has broken ground for its critically needed, $30 million Allied Health and Science Building.
+Georgia Gwinnett College has broken ground for its critically needed, $30 million Allied Health and Sciences Building.
 About 250 people attended a March 8 ceremony celebrating the milestone.

 “We thank Governor Nathan Deal, our state legislators, the University System of Georgia (USG) Board of Regents, and Chancellor Hank Huckaby for making this building possible,” said GGC President Daniel J. Kaufman.
 “At this stage in the college’s growth, this structure is critical to serving the needs of our expanding enrollment and helping us prepare for the future.”

 Now, Georgia Gwinnett can move forward with plans for growth of its School of Science and Technology, as well as its new School of Health Sciences.

 “When Georgia Gwinnett was established, the college made a commitment to the Gwinnett community to provide a baccalaureate degree in nursing, as well as other allied health programs, and to serve the growing health care needs of Gwinnett, as well as the state,” said Diane White, dean of the School of Health Sciences.
 “This building makes these proposed programs possible.”